LeiRui/card/readme.md

 ![](./chapter4-fig/4.3.jpg)
 ![](./chapter4-fig/4.4.jpg)

-It is worth noting that when the path queries does not exist, the system will give the corresponding error message as shown below:
+It is worth noting that when the path queries does not exist, the system will give the corresponding error prompt as shown below:
 ```
 IoTDB> show timeseries root.ln.wf03
 Msg: Failed to fetch timeseries root.ln.wf03's metadata because: Timeseries does not exist.